hamuzasenyonga/mtendekai/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-As a dedicated Cybersecurity student with a curious passion for data security, I am eager to apply my knowledge and skills in Network Security, Cloud Security, and SOC Analysis.
-With a solid foundation in cybersecurity principles, along with hands-on experience in system administration and networking, my goal is to secure an entry-level role where I can contribute to enhancing organizational security measures, protecting sensitive data, and mitigating cyber threats.
+As a dedicated Cybersecurity student with a curious passion for data security, I am eager to apply my knowledge and skills in **Network Security, Cloud Security**, and **SOC Analysis.** With a solid foundation in cybersecurity principles, along with hands-on experience in system administration and networking, my goal is to secure an entry-level role where I can contribute to enhancing organizational security measures, protecting sensitive data, and mitigating cyber threats.
 I am committed to continuous learning and growth in the cybersecurity field and am excited to bring my enthusiasm and technical expertise to a forward-thinking team.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]